skybert/skybert-net/src/travel/2017-oss-summit.md

 ## Workflow

-Focus on workflows, not technology because it changes.
+> Focus on workflows, not technology.

+because it changes.

 Describe how it feels to use the software.

 ## Keystone
 Openstack's identify management and service catalogue.
 Openstack is a